Skip to contents

 3. Commit all changes to this newly created branch and include the issue number in each commit message.

-6. If adding new functions with new documentation, update the _pkgdown.yml file by adding the new function to the appropriate reference section.
-Note that the Rgemini repository currently has a CI/CD workflow to generate and commit documentation on any pushed commit, but devtools::document() can also be run during development to debug locally.
+6. If adding new functions, update the _pkgdown.yml file by adding the new function to the appropriate reference section.
+Documentation of all functions is generated automatically during the CI/CD workflow, but devtools::document() can also be run during development to debug locally.

-10. Ask a team member to review the changes (see guidelines for reviewers below) and implement additional changes based on the reviewer’s feedback.
+12. Ask a team member to review the pull request (see guidelines for reviewers below) and implement additional changes based on the reviewer’s feedback.

-11. Once the reviewer has approved the pull request, resolve any merge conflicts and CI/CD errors.
+13. Once the reviewer has approved the pull request, resolve any merge conflicts and double check the CI/CD workflow to make sure it any runs without errors.

 Reviewing code